TEXT-S&P summary: Telecom Italia SpA

 Outlook

-The negative outlook reflects the risk that the currently adverse economic environment in Italy, including subdued consumer demand, government austerity measures, and fierce price competition in wireless, could undermine Telecom Italia’s deleveraging efforts or erode its business risk profile.

-In addition, any precipitous decline in the sovereign rating on Italy to ‘BB+’ or below would cap the rating on Telecom Italia at ‘BBB-’ or below, in accordance with our criteria.
-Furthermore, although a drop to ‘BBB-’ or above of the sovereign rating would not necessarily lead to a downgrade of Telecom Italia, we think that in such a situation, rating pressure could nevertheless increase due to rising economic or financing constraints in Italy.
-Therefore in such a case, we could revise our assessment of Telecom Italia’s business risk profile or our base case downward.

-A downgrade could follow any downward revision of our base-case scenario or of our assessment of Telecom Italia’s business risk profile as “strong;” or larger acquisitions or shareholder remuneration than we currently foresee.
-We could consider a downgrade, for example, if Telecom Italia’s ratio of adjusted debt to EBITDA were to deteriorate toward 3.5x or the ratio of fully adjusted FFO to debt were to fall to less than 20%.
+The negative outlook on TI reflects the risk that the current adverse economic environment in Italy--specifically, subdued external demand, government austerity measures, and rising funding costs in both the public and private sectors--could undermine TI’s debt deleveraging efforts.
+A downgrade could stem from any downward revision to our base-case scenario or to our assessment of TI’s business risk profile, which could be triggered by economic or competitive conditions worse than we currently expect.
+A downgrade could also stem from larger acquisitions or shareholder remuneration than what we currently factor into our base case.
+We could consider a downgrade, for example, if adjusted debt to EBITDA were to deteriorate toward 3.5x or if the ratio of fully adjusted FFO to debt were not maintained at least in the low 20% area.

-We could revise the outlook to stable if we anticipated stabilization in domestic operations and if we perceived a lower risk of credit measures deteriorating.
-An outlook revision to stable would also depend on our view that Telecom Italia was continuing to manage its liquidity such that it remains “adequate,” under our criteria, despite the difficult capital markets.
+We could revise the outlook to stable if we anticipated stabilization in domestic operations and perceived a lower risk that credit measures would deteriorate.
+An outlook revision to stable would also depend on our view that TI continued to actively manage its liquidity to ensure that it remained adequate despite the difficult capital markets.

 Related Criteria And Research